Alleviating the quantum Big-$M$ problem: Discussion

-\paragraph*{Conclusions---.} On the conceptual side, we formalized the quantum big-$M$ problem, giving rigorous definitions, establishing its computational complexity, and giving bounds on the impact of $M$ on the spectral gap of the QUBO Hamiltonian.
+On the conceptual side, we formalized the quantum big-$M$ problem, giving rigorous definitions, establishing its computational complexity, and giving bounds on the impact of $M$ on the spectral gap of a QUBO Hamiltonian.
 The latter relates the big-$M$ problem to performance guarantees of different solvers.
 From a practitioner's viewpoint, our main contribution is a versatile QUBO reformulation algorithm with enhanced spectral properties, based on the SDP relaxation.
 Our mindset is that classical solvers should be leveraged to pre-condition problems so as to exploit quantum hardware to its maximal potential---near-term devices in particular.

 In numerical benchmarks, including Markovitz portfolio optimization (PO) instances from S\&P 500 data, we consistently observe significant improvements in $M$ and the spectral gap using the proposed algorithm.
-In a six-qubit proof-of-principle experiment with trapped ions, we find that these improvements translate into a tangible advantage in the probability of measuring the correct solution.
+In a six-qubit proof-of-principle experiment with trapped ions, we find that these improvements translate into a tangible advantage in the probability of measuring the correct solution as well as the average solution quality.
+This being already present for small instances, the results presented in Fig.~\ref{fig:main} support that the improvement due to a tighter reformulation will persist for larger instances.

+Even when other big-$M$ recipes are available, our method can assist such schemes, e.g.\ by providing a suitable starting point with tractable classical resources.
+For example, using multiple calls to the solver, one can determine a good value for $M$ via binary search.
+After every call, $M$ is increased when the returned solution is infeasible and otherwise decreased in smaller and smaller steps.
+Starting such a search from an $M$ determined with our method still reduces the number of calls to a potentially expensive solver.